sparsonslab/dmaple-android/app/src/main/java/com/scepticalphysiologist/dmaple/ui/record/README.md

   - [`ROIOverlay`](RoiOverlay.kt).
 Rectangular regions-of-interest (ROIs) drawn by the user to indicate which guts are to be mapped and where.
   - `Preview` (`androidx.camera.view.PreviewView`).
 The camera feed.
-* `MapView`.
-The spatio-temporal map.
+* [`MapView`](MapView.kt).
+A spatio-temporal map, selected by tapping one of the ROIs.

 ![image](mapfield.jpg)

-When recording or viewing an old recording, the `FieldView` takes up the top-left of the fragment, over the top of the`MapView`, and can be resized by dragging its lower-right.
+When recording or viewing an old recording, the `FieldView` takes up the top-left of the fragment, over the top of the`MapView`, and can be resized by dragging its lower-right corner.
 Otherwise, when not recording, the `FieldView` takes up the whole fragment and the `MapView` is hidden.